 First, we will see how to improve battery performance using Laptop Mode Tools,

-Laptop Mode Tools, or LMT in short, is a power saving tool for Laptops/Notebooks installed with Linux.
-It extends the battery life of your Laptop, in several ways.
+Laptop Mode Tools, or LMT in short, is a power saving tool for Unix-like operating systems.
+It extends the battery life of your Laptop in several ways.
 It enables the Laptop Mode feature of the Linux kernel, which lets your hard drive spin down.
-And also, laptop Mode Tools allows us to tweak a number of other power-related settings for different hardware devices using a simple configuration file.
+And also, Laptop Mode Tools allows us to tweak a number of other power-related settings for different hardware devices using a simple configuration file.
 It is a cross-platform power saving utility, thus It will work on almost all modern Unix-like operating systems, such as Arch Linux, Red Hat, Fedora, CentOS, Debian, Ubuntu etc.

 Make sure you have removed any previously installed power saving utilities like TLP or anything else.
 Laptop Mode Tools is available in the default repositories of some Linux distributions.
 So, you can install it using the default package manager.

 Just in case your distribution doesn't have laptop-mode-tools in the repositories, you can download the source and compile and install it manually as described below.

 To do so, git clone the laptop-mode-tools repository using command:

 The above command will clone the laptop-mode-tools repository in a directory called "laptop-mode-tools" in the current working directory.